We find where your workflows break — before automation makes it worse.

 Some organizations need clarity before they act.
 Others already know something is wrong but don't know where.
 That's why our work begins with diagnosis, not implementation.

-Order matters.
+Request the Diagnostic →Order matters.
 We sequence for safety.

 We don't start with solutions.
 We start with truth.